[This post was originally published in September 2016 and has been revised and updated to reflect the most current information.]

-It’s always a good practice to keep any material out of the landfill, if possible, and there are a number of good reasons for construction debris recycling.
-For example, a wide variety of waste materials can be effectively re-used and re-purposed.
+It’s always a good practice to keep any material out of a landfill, if possible, and there are a number of other good reasons for construction waste recycling.
+For example, a wide variety of these waste materials can be effectively re-used and re-purposed.

 As a contractor, have you ever wondered how much actual debris and waste is produced on your job sites?
 Or have you ever wondered how much of that material could actually be reused somewhere, somehow?